jiakeke/SEP1/README.md

 - [Logger](docs/Logging.md)

 ## Database
-- Put all the database modification into database.sql
+- Put all the database modification into gradebook_localized.sql